Warning

 The NMAA is responsible for establishing and maintaining national standards, regulations and procedures for the management of mine action operations.
 These national standards, regulations and procedures should be consistent with IMAS, and other relevant national and international standards, regulations and requirements.

-1. the co-ordination or planning of all mine action activities in their area of responsibility;
+- the coordination or planning of all mine action activities in their area of responsibility;

-4. (if delegated by the NMAA), the accreditation of mine action organisations; and
+- (if delegated by the NMAA), the accreditation of mine action organizations; and

 13.6 Donors